JasonCaldwellMBA/AWS_DeepRacer-Object_Avoidance/README.md

     - 2 in object avoidance race types with 2 fixed objects.
     - These training times need to be increased in order to improve the performance in more general scenarios.
 - Only 29% of project’s budget was used.

+## Problem Statement
+Train and evaluate reinforcement learning models using autonomous vehicles in AWS DeepRacer to avoid objects.

+This project is unique from a traditional data science project because there wasn't any data wrangling, exploratory data analysis, or pre-processing.
+Also, all training and evaluating of models was done inside the AWS DeepRacer console.

+## AWS DeepRacer Console
+The AWS DeepRacer console is a graphical user interface to interact with the AWS DeepRacer service.

+It supports the following features:
+- Create a training job to train a reinforcement learning model with a specified reward function, optimization algorithm, environment, and hyperparameters.
+- Choose a simulated track to train and evaluate a model by using SageMaker and AWS RoboMaker.
+- Clone a trained model to improve training by tuning hyperparameters to optimize your model's performance.
+- Download a trained model for deployment to your AWS DeepRacer vehicle so it can drive in a physical environment.
+- Submit your model to a virtual race and have its performance ranked against other models in a virtual leaderboard.

 ## Project Technologies
 - Python